WinstonZhang2008/Winston-Zhang-BSE-Year2-Portfolio/index.md

-# Hexapod
+# Hexapod- Winston Z

 My project is the Hexapod.
 A hexapod robot is a robot with 6 legs and it moves using servos.
 My hexapod can perform various movements and uses ultrasonic sensors to sense its location and look for obstacles.
 It uses Arduino to operate.
+It can either move autonomously(by itself) or by remote-control, and uses ultrasonic sensors to sense for obstacles while moving autonomously.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |